sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/docs/ide_setup.md

 node --version
 ```

 For Windows just download installer and install it.
+If you like to be able to perform an update from a command line check out [nvm-windows](https://github.com/coreybutler/nvm-windows) project.

 ## Table Of Contents